Adam Enfroy Logo

 To Identify Customer Trends

-This is the measure of how long a customer continues to do business with you.
+One key area in every business is customer retention, which measures how long a customer continues to do business with you.

 Many factors contribute to customer retention, such as price, quality of product, and customer service.